elygeo/coseis/doc/index.rst

         brew install gfortran git

-2. If you need MPI, MPICH2_ is recommended.
+2. If you need MPI (for SORD of CVMS), MPICH2_ is recommended.

 3. For plotting and visualization, Enthought Python Distribution (EPD_) is recommended.